| วารสารสมาคมจิตแพทย์แห่งประเทศไทยJournal of the Psychiatrist

 clinical efficacy and the side effect profile of this drug in first-episode

 schizophrenia and schizophreniform disorder.
+Materials and

-The data for
+Method The data for

 these analyses were taken from the 24-week, single blind parallel